 - Bowl of ice cream with at least three scoops and lots of chocolate sauce

 So I did.
-My scale now reads 207, and it’s going to go down quite a bit further by the end of the year.
+My scale now reads 192, but more importantly I’ve learned those numbers are really the smallest part of what it meant for me to be healthy.
 In seeing photos of my progress across social media, a lot of people have asked me to talk about how I got here.
-This is my best attempt at putting everything in order.
+This is my best attempt at breaking everything down without coming off as preachy.

 Dealing with my depression

 As an adult, I’ve always been a little overweight.
+I used to be on a particularly competitive swim team as a teen, and spent just about every afternoon out running around with friends.
+But even back then, I never really had an “athletic” build.
 I stopped being particularly active in college, but I never stopped eating like I was active and I hung out with thinner people who never gained weight no matter what they ate.
 But when my friend passed, I retreated into myself and accepted this feeling of loneliness.
 Most of my friends are scattered across the country, and when I didn’t have that local friend anymore I sunk into my work and just did what felt good.
 That meant playing video games and eating.

 I knew the first thing I needed to do was actually deal with my friend passing.
 Some people do this with therapy, which is totally the safe way to do this.
 I did it while sobbing over his gravestone with a bottle of Jameson as company, after telling exactly none of my family I was going to do this.
 I can not recommend doing literally anything but this enough.
 Do not follow this example.

 My long-term solution was to find local friends.
 I needed to reconnect with people around me, and actually do things with those friends.
 I started hosting board game nights and doing fun things with friends.
 Getting out of my head, spending time with my friends, actually talking with my partner about how I was feeling, it all made a huge difference.
 If I could do anything about this part different, it would have been to go to therapy.
 If you have the opportunity, talk to a professional.
-If that makes you uncomfortable, do it anyway.
+It’s rarely easy, but I think you’d be surprised by how helpful having someone helping you with your mental and emotional health can be.

 Changing how I eat

 Everything about what I was putting into my body was wrong, and I recognized that.
 I needed to stop, and that meant learning how to cook enough that I didn’t feel the need to find food from restaurants.
 I also needed to cut out the energy drinks and sodas, so I switched to water entirely and cut all caffeine out of my life.
-I don’t enjoy coffee, so plain ice water is all I drink nowadays.
+I don’t enjoy coffee, so plain ice water and maybe a warm tea once a week is all I drink nowadays.
 To be honest, I don’t miss caffeine.
 I wake up just fine on my own.

 For everything else, I started looking into fresh everything.
 No more frozen food, no more canned food.
 I have a farmers market down the street from me, so I just started buying fresh everything.
 I have a weekly rotation of things my family loves, and I am constantly trying new things to put in that rotation.